amontaut/FT_PRINTF-2021/README.md

 # FT_PRINTF-2021

-Ft_printf graded 100 by the holy moulinette on April 2, 2021.
+Ft_printf graded 100 by the holy moulinette on April 2, 2021 with the Norm v2.

 The file `main_ftprintf.c` is a main tester (without bonuses) with my function, in order to compare it with the file `main_realprintf.c` which is a main with the real printf.
 To compare those files, go in RENDU-ft_printf :